 Best Dental Assistant Schools in Montana

 If you want to work in healthcare without going to medical school, becoming a dental assistant is one of the fastest ways in.
-Montana has several schools and training programs that can prepare you for this career in less than two years.
+Montana has several schools and training programs that can prepare you for this career in about two years.

 Dental assistants help dentists with patient care, office tasks, and sometimes lab work.
-The right training program will teach you both the hands-on and administrative skills you need to get hired.
+The right training program will teach you both the hands-on and administrative skills used in entry-level dental settings; employment is not guaranteed.

 Montana does not have a mandatory state license for basic dental assisting duties.
 However, expanded functions-such as radiography-require specific training and credentialing.